Article 50 Transparency Obligations: Your Complete August 2026 Compliance Checklist

 Check your AI system's risk level for free

-Our classifier maps your AI system against the EU AI Act in under 60 seconds.
+Our classifier maps your AI system against the EU AI Act and gives you your risk tier and obligations.
 No signup required.

 Classify Your AI System